Elqui Valley, a must-see Tourist Destination

 Image: rallymobil.emol.com

-Vicuña is the most important town in the area and the birthplace of the Chilean poet Gabriela Mistral, winner of the 1945 Nobel Prize in Literature.
+Vicuña is the most important town in the area and the birthplace of Gabriela Mistral, the Chilean poet who won the 1945 Nobel Prize in Literature.
 Like much of the "Norte Chico" (Small North), the town is internationally recognized for its clear skies, making it an ideal location for stargazing.
-Highlights include the Observatorio Cerro Tololo, one of the most important observatories in the world, operated by the Association of Universities for Research in Astronomy; the Observatorio Turístico-Educativo Cerro Mamalluca; the facilities of Observatorio Collowara, a tourist observation post run by the Red de Alojamiento de Andacollo; and the Observatorio del Pangue, another station offering guided astronomical tours, now at its peak in this part of Chile.
+Highlights include Cerro Tololo Observatory, one of the most important in the world, operated by the Association of Universities for Research in Astronomy; the Cerro Mamalluca Tourist-Educational Observatory; Collowara, a tourist observation post managed by the Red de Alojamiento de Andacollo; and Pangue Observatory, offering guided astronomical tours and currently a standout in this region of Chile.

-Other attractions include the Museo y Biblioteca Gabriela Mistral (Museum and Library); the Museo Entomológico y de Historia Natural (Entomology and Natural History Museum); the Torre Bauer, an iconic symbol of the village, built in 1905 and now serving as the Oficina Municipal de Informaciones Turísticas (Municipal Tourist Information Office); the Planta de Producción Pisco Capel (Distillery); the Embalse Puclaro (Puclaro Dam), completed in 1999 to regulate the scarce rainfall and the waters of the Elqui River; and Villaseca, a small village known for its traditional Chilean cuisine based on solar ovens and grills.
+Other attractions include the Museo y Biblioteca Gabriela Mistral (Gabriela Mistral Museum and Library); the Museo Entomologico y de Historia Natural (Entomology and Natural History Museum); the Torre Bauer, an iconic symbol of the village built in 1905, now serving as the Oficina Municipal de Informaciones Turísticas (Municipal Tourist Information Office); the Planta de Producción Pisco Capel (Pisco Capel Distillery); the Embalse Puclaro (Puclaro Dam), completed in 1999 to regulate scarce rainfall and control the waters of the Elqui River; and Villaseca, a small village renowned for its traditional Chilean cuisine prepared using solar ovens and grills.

 Museo Gabriela Mistral

-The Gabriela Mistral Museum is dedicated to the life and work of the Chilean poet and intellectual, who won the Nobel Prize for Literature in 1945 and the National Literature Prize in 1951.
-The museum is located at 759 Gabriela Mistral Street, next to the writer's birthplace in Vicuña, the heart of the Elqui Valley.
+The Gabriela Mistral Museum honors the legacy of the renowned Chilean poet, educator, and diplomat, Gabriela Mistral, who received the Nobel Prize for Literature in 1945 and the National Literature Prize in 1951.
+Located at 759 Gabriela Mistral Street in Vicuña, at the heart of the Elqui Valley and near her birthplace, the museum offers visitors an intimate look into her life and work.

 Valle de Cochiguaz